CSCfi/Kielipankki-utilities/docs/howto_pipeline_textkorpora_020919.md

 ### Adding the Korp configuration to the Korp frontend
-This part of the pipeline consists of making changes to the Korp configuration and translation files on **your own branch** of the Korp frontend repository and committing the changes.
+This part of the pipeline consists of making changes to the Korp configuration and translation files on the **corpus-specific branch** of the Korp frontend repository and committing the changes.

 For further information please see the instructions for [Korp configuration](howto_Korp_configuration.md "howto_Korp_configuration.md").